nus-apr/auto-code-rover/README.md

 python harness/run_setup.py --log_dir logs --testbed testbed --result_dir setup_result --subset_file tasks.txt
 ```

+The `testbed` directory will then contain the cloned source code of the target project.
+A conda environment will also be created for this task instance.

+_If you want to set up multiple tasks together, put their ids in `tasks.txt` and follow the same steps._

 ### Run a single task

 Before running the task (`django__django-11133` here), make sure it has been set up as mentioned [above](#set-up-one-or-more-tasks-in-swe-bench).